JaredMikkelson/TheSecondDegree/README.md

 I grew up in Prairie du Chein, Wisconsin.

-I am an artist 🎨 Film maker, actor, singer, and soon to be engineer.
+I am an artist, Film  maker, actor, singer, and soon to be engineer.

 I have sold many paintings to people as well as businesses, restaurants, wineries, coffee bars.